 Thrive puts you in the driver’s seat with your medications.
 With Thrive, a highly qualified Ward MM pharmacist will work with you, your GP and your specialists (if you have them) monthly to create a proactive personalised medication plan tailored to your needs at any given point in time.
 It will take into account your concerns, challenges and desires while also drilling right down into your unique DNA, making sure that wherever possible, you’re not coming to harm because of your medications.

 In addition, you’ll have 24/7 phone access to a Medication Specialist and a personalised online dashboard to monitor your progress.

-Currently the government fund 1 medication review every 2 years or when your medications have potentially caused harm.
-They are not using DNA to maximise the benefits of medication, do not allow for ongoing adjustment to your plan by a Medication Specialist as your medications and needs change and do not offer 24/7 support.
+Currently the government fund 1 full medication review, and 2 short follow ups within a 9-month timeframe.
+These reviews must be referred by a GP or medical specialist and are limited in the depth of information they can review.
+They are not using DNA to maximise the benefits of medication, do not offer 24/7 support and do not allow for sufficient ongoing adjustment to your plan by a Medication Specialist as your medications and needs change.

 Your medication is altered gradually and you will be monitored more frequently during this period to ensure a positive outcome.